samplics-org/samplics/docs/source/index.rst

 **Sampling.** Since the full population cannot be observed, a sample is selected to estimate population parameters of interest.
 The assumption is that the sample is representative of the population for the characteristics of interest.
-The selection methods in Samplics are:
+The sample size calculation and selection methods in Samplics are:

+* Sample size calculation and allocation: Wald and Fleiss methods for proportions.
 * Equal probability of selection: simple random sampling (SRS) and systematic selection (SYS)
 * Probability proportional to size (PPS): Systematic, Brewer's method, Hanurav-Vijayan method, Murphy's method, and Rao-Sampford's method.